Derivative work: Mere preparation

+The issue of whether unpublished derivative works infringe the copyright owner's derivative work right has been addressed in a few court cases.
+In Anderson v.
+Stallone (1989), the court held that Timothy Anderson's Rocky IV treatment infringed the copyright in Sylvester Stallone's prior Rocky movies, even though the treatment had not been published or commercially exploited.
+The case did not address the question of fair use.
+On the other hand, the court in Chapman v.
+Maraj (2020) found that Nicki Minaj's sampling of Tracy Chapman's song "Baby Can I Hold You" in an unpublished derivative work was fair use, as Minaj had prepared the derivative work for the purpose of seeking a license to use the underlying material, and did not intend to release the work after permission was denied.
+The court observed that experimenting with copyrighted material before clearing the rights to it is a common practice in the music industry; copyright owners often ask to see a sample of the derivative work before approving its use.
+The court wrote: "A ruling uprooting these common practices would limit creativity and stifle innovation within the music industry.
+This is contrary to Copyright Law's primary goal of promoting the arts for the public good."

 The fair use defense in derivative work cases

 Even if a work is found to be an unauthorized derivative work, an alleged infringer can escape liability via the defense of fair use.
 For example, in Campbell v.
 Acuff-Rose Music, Inc., the Supreme Court found that although a parody of the song "Oh, Pretty Woman" by 2 Live Crew was an unauthorized derivative work, fair use was still available as a complete defense.
 This case marked the Supreme Court's pointing to transformativeness as a major clue to application of the fair use defense to derivative works.

 The defense of fair use has become very important in computer- and Internet-related works.
 Two 1992 Ninth Circuit decisions are illustrative.

 In Lewis Galoob Toys, Inc. v.
 Nintendo of America, Inc., the appellate court held that it was a fair use for owners of copies of video games, such as Super Mario Bros., to use Galoob's product the Game Genie to customize the difficulty or other characteristics of the game by granting a character more strength, speed, or endurance.
 Nintendo strongly opposed Galoob's product, allegedly because it interfered with the maintenance of the "Nintendo Culture," which Nintendo claimed was important to its marketing program.
 The court held, among other things, that the fair use defense shielded Galoob's conduct.
 The court said that "a party who distributes a copyrighted work cannot dictate how that work is to be enjoyed.
 Consumers may use ... a Game Genie to enhance a Nintendo Game cartridge's audiovisual display in such a way as to make the experience more enjoyable."